MinaProtocol/mina/frontend/website/docs/index.md

 <span id="testnet-points" />
 ## Testnet Points*

-We want to recognize those who are actively involved in the network and our community.
-We’ll be issuing weekly challenges, tied to Testnet Points[\*](#disclaimer) to make it fun, interesting and a little competitive!
+The goal of Testnet Points[\*](#disclaimer) is to recognize Coda community members who are actively involved in the network.
+There will be weekly challenges, tied to Testnet Points[\*](#disclaimer) to make it fun, interesting, and foster some friendly competition!

 You can track the community’s Testnet Points[\*](#disclaimer) in our public, [read-only leaderboard](http://bit.ly/TestnetBetaLeaderboard).